 Washington Street TLC

-Washington Street is a school for students with emotional and behavioral disabilities at the at the middle school level (grades 7 and 8).
+Washington Street is a school for students with emotional and behavioral disabilities at the middle school level (grades 7 and 8).

 Small class sizes at WSTLC are designed to provide students with the support needed to succeed academically, socially and behaviorally.
 There are six classrooms in total.
 Each class includes one teacher, one teaching assistant and six students.
 All students are identified with disabilities and their individualized education plans support their acquisition of grade level standards.

 There are social workers, mental health professionals and other related service providers working collaboratively with teachers to provide students with intensive therapeutic and academic support.
 The Boys Town Specialized Classroom Management System is a highly effective, evidence based model that is implemented at WSTLC to teach students prosocial skills through a curriculum that reinforces positive behavior.

 Our goals are:

 - Reduce specific behavior problems

 - Communicate regularly with parents to help them reinforce skills and behaviors